laradock/laradock/README.md

 *beanstalkd is now available on default port `11300`.*

-3 - Require the dependecy package [pda/pheanstalk](https://github.com/pda/pheanstalk) using composer.
+3 - Require the dependency package [pda/pheanstalk](https://github.com/pda/pheanstalk) using composer.

 Optionally you can use the Beanstalkd Console Container to manage your Queues from a web interface.